jacquuouille/ecom/README.md

     - the user can have a look at their shopping bag and the total price related to the chose articles.
 He can remove items.

 - **Admin side:**
     - the administrator handles the list of articles he wants to sell (add/remove).
-He choose the picture of the item, as well as the title, the description and the price related to it.
+He chooses the picture of the item, as well as the title, the description and the price related to it.

 </br>